Understanding 95th Percentile Billing

 What happens if you exceed your Allowance?

 If you exceed your allowance you will be invoiced for the additional bandwidth that your service consumed.
-These additional fees are invoiced at a fixed rate, as defined by your signed Sales Order.
+These additional fees are invoiced at a fixed rate, we will contact you to advise of the additional charges.

 Can I increase my Bandwidth Allowance?

 Yes.
-For information on increasing your Bandwidth Allowance please speak to your In Front Of The Line sales representative.
+For information on increasing your Bandwidth Allowance please contact us to discuss your needs.